-If we are unable to continue to develop innovative and popular headset products, or if our design and marketing efforts do not effectively raise the recognition and reputation of our Turtle Beach brand, we may not be able to successfully implement our gaming accessory growth strategy.
+If we are unable to continue to develop innovative and popular products, or if our design and marketing efforts do not effectively raise the recognition and reputation of our brands, we may not be able to successfully implement our gaming accessory growth strategy.

 We believe that our ability to extend the recognition and favorable perception of our Turtle Beach brand, and the recently acquired ROCCAT brand, is critical to implement our gaming accessory growth strategy, which includes further establishing our position in existing gaming headsets, developing a strong position in new console headsets, expanding beyond existing console, PC and mobile applications to new technology applications, accelerating our international growth and expanding complementary product categories.
-To extend the reach of our Turtle Beach brand, we believe we must devote significant time and resources to headset product design, marketing and promotions.
+To extend the reach of our Turtle Beach brand, we believe we must devote significant time and resources to product design, marketing and promotions.
 These expenditures, however, may not result in a sufficient increase in net sales to cover such costs.

-Transitions in console platforms may adversely affect our headset business.
+Transitions in console platforms may adversely affect our headset products.

 When new console platforms are announced or introduced into the market, consumers have historically reduced their purchases of game console peripherals and accessories, including headsets, for old generation console platforms in anticipation of new platforms becoming available.
 During these console transition periods, sales of gaming console headsets related to old generation consoles slow or decline until new platforms are introduced and achieve wide consumer acceptance, which we cannot guarantee.
 This decrease or decline may not be offset by increased sales of products for the new console platforms.
 Over time as the old generation platform user base declines, products for the old platforms are typically discontinued which can result in lower margins, excess inventory, excess parts, or similar costs related to end of life of a product model.
 In addition, as a third party gaming headset company, we are reliant on working with the console manufacturers for our headsets to be compatible with any new console platforms, which if not done on a timely basis may adversely affect sales.
-Sony and Microsoft may make changes to their platforms that impact how headsets connect with or work with the new consoles which could create a disruption to consumer buying behavior and/or product life-cycles.
+Sony and Microsoft may make changes to their platforms that impact how headsets connect with or work with the new consoles which could create a disruption to consumer buying behavior and/or product life-cycles, including if such new consoles are delayed or introduced with limited functionality or compatibility with third party accessories.